justinkay/aldi/README.md

-# Align and Distill (ALDI): A Unified Framework for Domain Adaptive Object Detection
+# Align and Distill (ALDI): Unifying and Improving Domain Adaptive Object Detection

-This is the official codebase for [Align and Distill: A Unified Framework for Domain Adaptive Object Detection]().
+This is the official codebase for [Align and Distill: Unifying and Improving Domain Adaptive Object Detection]().

 ![](docs/aldi_banner_3.png)